 Highlights of two days spent in St. Petersburg, Russia while on a family cruise of Northern Europe.

-One of the highlights of our Baltic cruise in the summer of 2009 was the two days that we spent in St. Petersburg, Russia.
+One of the highlights of our family cruise in the Baltics was the two days that we spent in St. Petersburg, Russia.
 St. Petersburg, which is built on the delta of the Neva River, was founded by Tsar Peter the Great in 1703 and transformed from swampland into the capital that has become one of the most intriguing and historically significant cities in Europe today.
 In the new millennium, St. Petersburg is becoming a modern, rapidly growing city whose citizens are very optimistic about their future.

-We were all looking forward to visiting St. Petersburg, however, Emma was thrilled to finally set foot on Russian soil.
+We were all looking forward to visiting St. Petersburg, however, my 6 year-old was thrilled to finally set foot on Russian soil.
 Emma had started telling us when she was 3 years old that she wanted to go to Russia and China (thanks, in part, to Dora the Explorer’s World Adventures) and here she was at 6 years of age fulfilling part of that goal.

 Planning for St. Petersburg

 St. Petersburg was slightly more complicated to visit than the other ports on our cruise because, with some limited exceptions, any non-Russian national wishing to enter the Russian Federation must bear a valid Russian Visa.
 Practically, this means that if you book a tour either with your cruise ship or with a certified independent tour operator then they will do the paperwork for your Visa but if you want to explore the city on your own then you will need to apply for a Visa yourself several months prior to your trip.